 Interest and Appeal is related to the fun of a hike, how unique or special it is, and if it is memorable compared to other hikes.

-Challenge is not how difficult a hike is, but rather, if a hike engages you in different ways.
-If the entire hike is an easy, uphill stroll where you can have constant conversation with your friend, it is not a challenge.
+Adventure is not how difficult a hike is, but rather, if a hike engages you in different ways.
+If the entire hike is an easy, uphill stroll where you can have constant conversation with your friend, it is not a challenge and there is not much adventure.
 If you need to watch footing, if you have an area where you need to use rope, if you suddenly hit a steep area, if you need to use your mental energy to think of the best part to step, then it is challenging.
+In my opinion, hiking is about being outdoors in nature and “adventure” is a rating of that desire.

 Amenities are if a hike has facilities for hikers.
 I do not expect there to be a red carpet rolled out for me, but it should have signs to point me in the right direction, parking, neatly established steps or rope in steep areas, and possibly benches for resting.
 Parking is especially important, because if you’re visiting, the last thing you want to do is struggle for parking and waste an extra hour or two figuring out parking.